-The memory slots support up to four 288-pin DDR5 DIMMs in Dual-Channel mode.
-Dual-Channel mode will be enabled only upon using two or 4 sticks of supported memory; using one or three sticks of memory will lower the board to
+The memory slots support up to two 288-pin DDR5 DIMMs in Dual-Channel mode.
+Dual-Channel mode will be enabled only upon using two sticks of supported memory; using one stick of memory will lower the board to Single-

-Single-Channel mode, which may significantly lower performance.
-128GB of RAM is supported in a 4x32GB configuration.
-At the time of this manual's release, this motherboard officially supports up to 6400MHz+ speeds.
-These speeds cannot be guaranteed, however, because Intel® only certifies the speed of the memory controller up to 4400MHz (depending upon memory configuration) for Alder Lake-S processors.
+Channel mode, which may significantly lower performance.
+64GB of RAM is supported in a 2x32GB configuration.
+At the time of this manual's release, this motherboard officially supports up to 6600MHz+ speeds.
+These speeds are not guaranteed, however, because Intel® only certifies the speed of the Alder Lake-S memory controller up to 4800MHz (depending upon memory configuration).